Kiawah people: Language

-American Linguist Blair Rudes proposed that Arawakan interpretations of the name ending -bo corresponds to the naming of locations associated with the Cusabo tribes including the Kiawah, but there has been no solid proof confirming this linguistic relationship.

-Colonizer Arrival
+History

+16th century

 Attempted settlements were made in the area by the French in 1562 and the Spaniards beginning in 1566.
-After being driven out in 1576, the Spanish returned and burned most if not all of the Cusabo villages of the Cusabo and the Guale.
+After being driven out in 1576, the Spanish returned and burned most, if not all, of the Cusabo villages of the Cusabo and the Guale.
 In 1598 the Kiawah and Escamacu raided Guale.
-During the Yamsee War, the Kiawah fought with the English against the Yamasee, Creek, Cherokee, Catawba and other nations seeking revenge for abuse by traders.

-The Cassique of Kiawah was a term to refer to the chieftain or tribal leader.
-The Cassique negotiated relations with English settlers to improve trade relations, foster peace and tranquility, and cultivate an alliance with the English for the sake of protection.
+17th century

 English settler Robert Sanford wrote in his 1666 recollections that a Kiawah tribe member known by the title of Cassique welcomed him earnestly to the Kiawah "assuring [him] a broad deep entrance, and promising a large welcome and plentiful entertainment and trade."
 Supposedly it was the Cassique's pride for his country that encouraged the English to solidify the creation of their settlement.

-Another English settler, Nicolas Carteret, recorded his travels from Bermuda to the Ashley (Kiawah) river in a later.
-His visit to the Port Royal (Charleston Harbor area was due to the fact that a settlement had been constructed there in April of 1670.
-A Kiawah native called Cassique assisted in the travels of Cartaret, who remarked that he was "a very ingenious Indian, and a great linguist."
+Another English settler, Nicolas Carteret, recorded his travels from Bermuda to the Ashley River in a letter.
+His visit to the Port Royal (Charleston Harbor area since a settlement had been constructed there in April of 1670.
+A Kiawah native called the Casseeka (cacique or leader) assisted in the travels of Cartaret, who remarked that he was "a very ingenious Indian, and a great linguist."

-Census Information
+18th century

+During the Yamasee War (1715–17), the Kiawah fought with the English against the Yamasee, Creek, Cherokee, Catawba, and other nations seeking revenge for abuse by traders.

+The Kiawah gave a present to the Province of South Carolina in 1717.
+The British colonial government granted land to the south of the Combahee River to a Kiawah chief.
+The Kiawa were last recorded as living near Beaufort, South Carolina, in the 18th century, and Swanton writes they likely "gradually merged in the surrounding population."

+Population

-By 1682, the date of the earliest census, the number of bowmen for the Kiawah tribe had been reduced to 40, with the total Cusabo population at an estimated 664.
-By the time of the 1715 census, the total Cusabo population excluding the Etiwan was said to be 535: 95 men and 200 children.
+By 1682, the date of the earliest regional census, the number of bowmen for the Kiawah tribe was said to have been reduced to 40, with the total population of all Cusabo tribes being 664.
+The 1715 census stated that the total Cusabo population, excluding the Etiwan, was 535, with 95 men and 200 children.
 Severe population depletion is said to be attributed to smallpox and other diseases in combination with attacks by the Spaniards and Indian allies of the French.

-However, descendants of the Kiawah people are still living today.
+Legacy

 Kiawah Island, South Carolina, bears their name today.

+A former nonprofit organization in Tennessee, the Guaymari Kiawah Tribe, identified as being descendants of the Kiawah.